About Me: My Health & Lifestyle Plan

 As my father began to experience memory loss and confusion, it became increasingly important—to him and to us—that the people supporting him truly knew who he was.
 As part of their orientation and in getting to know both Dad and our family, we shared his background, work life, photos of his children and grandchildren, as well as his likes and dislikes.
 We placed pictures of the important people in his life on the refrigerator, and the first page of his Mywell Health binder was a collage of photos along with a simple list of the things he enjoyed doing each day.
 These small but intentional steps helped preserve his identity, dignity, and sense of connection, even as his health changed.”

-Identifying My Needs & Priorities
+Identifying Your Needs & Priorities

-Advocating for My Health
+Advocating for My Health & Lifestyle

 • What is most important for my health care team to know about me, my goals, and my values?